python/cpython/Doc/library/socketserver.rst

    the address, and an integer port number: ``('127.0.0.1', 80)``, for example.

-.. data:: socket
+.. attribute:: BaseServer.socket

    The socket object on which the server will listen for incoming requests.

 The server classes support the following class variables:

 ..
 XXX should class variables be covered before instance variables, or vice versa?

-.. data:: allow_reuse_address
+.. attribute:: BaseServer.allow_reuse_address

    Whether the server will allow the reuse of an address.
 This defaults to :const:`False`, and can be set in subclasses to change the policy.

-.. data:: request_queue_size
+.. attribute:: BaseServer.request_queue_size

    The size of the request queue.
 If it takes a long time to process a single request, any requests that arrive while the server is busy are placed into a